The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 </body>
 ```

-Styles applied to an element using the `style` attribute will override both internal and external stylesheets.
+Inline styles are not a viable option for large scale styling.
+However, inline styles will always override both internal and external stylesheets.
+Therefore, it might be useful if you need to quickly test a CSS property and ensure that it will be applied to an element.

+But generally you should avoid this approach.

+#### Inspecting CSS With Chrome Developer Tools

-You can see this in action if you open the Chrome Developer Tools and look at the styles applied to the `body` element
+You can see how competing styles override each other if you open the Chrome Developer Tools and look at the styles applied to the `body` element

 ![](./img/css-overriding-devtools.png)